suhasHere/moq-secure-objects/draft-ietf-moq-secure-objects.md

 Group ID N+2, or Object ID M followed by Object ID M+3, can conclude that intervening content was not delivered.

-### Non-Sequential Identifiers with Gap Extensions
+### Non-Sequential Identifiers with Gap Properties

-Applications that use Group IDs or Object IDs with intentional gaps (e.g., for sparse data or timestamp-based identifiers) MUST include the Group ID Gap and/or Object ID Gap extensions as immutable header extensions.
-These extensions indicate the expected distance to the next identifier.
-If the Object ID Gap extension is absent from a secure object, receivers MUST assume a gap value of 1.
-Similarly, if the Group ID Gap extension is absent, receivers MUST assume a gap value of 1.
+Applications that use Group IDs or Object IDs with intentional gaps (e.g., for sparse data or timestamp-based identifiers) MUST include the Prior Group ID Gap and/or Prior Object ID Gap properties as immutable properties.
+These properties indicate the expected distance to the next identifier.
+If the Prior Object ID Gap property is absent from a secure object, receivers MUST assume a gap value of 1.
+Similarly, if the Prior Group ID Gap property is absent, receivers MUST assume a gap value of 1.

 ## Signaling End of Content